How will this help?

 2. Click on Engine Settings to change the graphics mode.

-- Graphics engine mode: Choose between Compatible and Performance modes.
+- Graphics engine mode: Choose between the graphics mode, Compatible and Performance.
 Most games will run smoothly on Performance mode.
 However, games that require advanced graphics architecture will prompt you to switch to Compatible mode before their launch.

 - Graphics renderer: Switch to either DirectX or OpenGL and restart BlueStacks.
 In broad terms, DirectX supports sound, music, input, networking, and multimedia, while OpenGL is strictly a graphics API.